About

 Neighbourhood Support Rotorua Inc, is registered charity, ID number CC21983 and incorporated society.
-It is run by a committee elected at the Annual General Meeting in June each year.
-The constitution can be view through this link Neighbourhood Support Rules 2015
+It is governed by a committee elected at the Annual General Meeting in June each year.
+The constitution can be view through this link Neighbourhood Support Rules 2015.
+We changed our name in 1995 from Neighbourhood Watch to Neighbourhood Support as it clearly defines who we are and what we do as opposed to being nosy and only crime related.

-Richard Perkins is the Co-ordinator, his major role is to setup new groups and to keep the current groups running.
-He also gives regular talks in the community and to the media.
-Richard has been with NS Rotorua since April 2018
+Richard Perkins fulfills the administrative duties.
+He switches to the role of Coordinator when visiting street contacts, creating new groups and other public relation duties.
+He also gives regular talks in the community and to the media and is a member of the Local Welfare Committee.
+Richard has been with NS Rotorua since April 2018.

 History of Neighbourhood Support Rotorua